sorskoot/sorskoot-website/content/blog/2024/2024-02-05-ComponentLifeCycle.md

 this.object.getComponent(Test).active = true;
 ```

-At that point the sequence continues.
+At that point, the sequence continues.

 `validateProperties → start → onActivate → update`